lintool/non-blind-review/README.md

 People will search while reviewing and unwittingly unblind papers.
 And no, you simply *cannot* prescribe how reviewers conduct their reviews (i.e., "try not to search...").
 It's enforceable.

+I think if you're going to take away someone's right (in this case, to freely post on arXiv), there had better be some evidence that this imposition accomplishes some good.
+I see hand-waving.
+I don't see empirical evidence.

 ## My Proposal

 Given that background, I've clearly stated:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I think everyone is misunderstanding me: I&#39;m not opposed to blind review.
 It has advantages but it is by no means perfect.
 What annoys me is the attitude that everyone treats blind review as sacrosanct, the sole source of truth in an axiomatic, inviolable manner.</p>&mdash; Jimmy Lin (@lintool) <a href="https://twitter.com/lintool/status/1000812604904824832?ref_src=twsrc%5Etfw">May 27, 2018</a></blockquote>

-Now, in the spirit of being constructive, I'll propose a completely opposite approach: let's give up on blind review and be explicit about the signals that may lead to implicit bias, and then explicitly correct for them.
+Now, in the spirit of being constructive, I'll propose a completely opposite approach: let's give up on blind review and be explicit about the signals that may lead to implicit bias, and then correct for them.
 This approach is predicated on there being substantial research on implicit biases and how to combat then.
+(And there is!)

 Under this proposal, a conference would do something like this:

 + All conference officers (PC chairs, SPC, etc.) must take mandatory training that discusses diversity, inclusivity, implicit bias, etc.
 + Conference officers are empowered during mandatory in-person SPC meetings to correct for any biases they encounter, based on the above training.
 + The paper submission system *explicitly* gathers all features that we might imagine to be relevant to diversity, inclusivity, implicit bias, etc. (e.g., h-index, gender, L2 vs. L1).
-+ We make available for decision making, accumulated over time, analyses that are pertinent to decision making, like the [WSDM experiment](http://www.pnas.org/content/114/48/12708).
++ We make available for decision making, accumulated over time, empirical evidence with respect to implicit biases, like the [WSDM experiment](http://www.pnas.org/content/114/48/12708).

-Under this proposal, there are absolutely no restrictions against arXiv submission, flag-planting, shameless self-promotion on social media, etc.
+Under this proposal, there are absolutely no restrictions against arXiv submissions, flag-planting, shameless self-promotion on social media, etc.
-There will, however, be consequences.
+There will, however, be consequences (see below).

 ## How This Would Work